Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Geometry of the dynamical lattice regulator

 The geometry field $x:\Lambda\to\R^d$ is treated as a genuine dynamical degree of freedom of the regulator.
 In the Euclidean functional integral we integrate $x$ over the principal admissible component $\Xadm\subset(\R^d)^\Lambda$ introduced in Definition~\ref{def:principal-component}.
 The corresponding geometry measure is of the form

-where $S_x[x]$ is a local, $\Ed$–invariant action on $\Xadm$ and $Z_x$ is the corresponding normalisation factor.
+where $S_x[x]$ is local and depends on $x$ only through Euclidean invariants of the local edge data (hence is $\SEd$--covariant on $\Xadm$), and $Z_x$ is the corresponding normalisation factor.
 The hard admissibility constraint is implemented by restricting the domain of integration to $\Xadm$; we do \emph{not} insert a separate indicator function into the integrand.

 Throughout we take the geometry integration measure to be the flat product Lebesgue measure $Dx=\prod_{n\in\Lambda} d^d x(n)$ restricted to $\Xadm$, optionally reweighted by $\exp(-S_x[x])$.
 This is the natural choice in the embedding-field formulation: $x(n)$ are fundamental variables and the theory is not intended to be reparametrization-invariant (unlike lattice quantum gravity).
 Alternative ``geometric'' measures (e.g.\ inserting local factors built from $\sqrt{\det g(n)}$) would amount to a specific local reweighting of configurations and can be viewed as part of the choice of $S_x$ or local counterterms.
 We keep the flat measure to preserve the manifest global shift symmetry $x\mapsto x+b$ and to keep the regulator definition transparent.